cyxnzb/docs/docs/waypointing.rst

 Adding nodes
 =========================

 Adding a node is really easy.
-Just walk to the position where you want a node to be inserted, bring up your node menu:
+Just walk to the position where you want a node to be inserted, bring up your graph editor:

 .. figure:: images/waypoint_menu_page1.png
     :align: center